MauroDataMapper/mdm-docker/README.md

 ### SSH Firewalled Servers

 Some servers have the 22 SSH port firewalled for external connections.
 If this is the case you can change the `base_images/sdk_base/ssh/config` file,
-    * comment out the `Hostname` field thats currently active
-    * uncomment both commented out `Hostname` and `Port` fields, this will allow git to work using the 443 port which will not be blocked.
+* comment out the `Hostname` field thats currently active * uncomment both commented out `Hostname` and `Port` fields, this will allow git to work using the 443 port which will not be blocked.
 ---

 ## Run Environment

+### postgres service

+*Please see `postgres/Dockerfile` for all defaults*

+* `POSTGRES_PASSWORD` - This sets the postgres user password for the service, as per the documentation at [Postgres Docker Hub](https://hub.docker.com/_/postgres), it must be set for a docker postgres container.
+We have set a default but you can override if desired.
+* `DATABASE_USERNAME` - This is the username which will be created inside the Postgres instance to own the database which the MDM service will use.
+  The username is also used by the MDM service to connect to the postgres instance, therefore if you change this you *MUST* also supply it in the environment args for the MDM service
+* `DATABASE_PASSWORD` - This is the password set for the `DATABASE_USERNAME`.
+It is the password used by the MDM service to connect to this postgres container.

+### mauro-data-mapper service

 *Please see `mauro-data-mapper/Dockerfile` for all defaults*

 ### Required to be overridden

 The following variables need to be overriden/set when starting up a new mauro-data-mapper image.
 Usually this is done in the docker-compose.yml file.
 It should not be done in the Dockerfile as each instance which starts up may use different values.

 * `MDM_FQ_HOSTNAME` - The FQDN of the server where the catalogue will be accessed
 * `MDM_PORT` - The port used to access the catalogue
 * `MDM_AUTHORITY_URL` - The full URL to the location of the catalogue.
 This is considered a unique identifier to distinguish any instance from another and therefore no 2 instances should use the same URL.
 * `MDM_AUTHORITY_NAME` - A unique name used to distinguish a running MDM instance.
-* `PGPASSWORD` - This should be the password for the postgres instance being connected.
-When using the docker-compose.yml file and the configured postgres instance this should be left alone.
 * `EMAIL_USERNAME` - To allow the catalogue to send emails this needs to be a valid username for the `EMAIL_HOST`
 * `EMAIL_PASSWORD` - To allow the catalogue to send emails this needs to be a valid password for the `EMAIL_HOST` and `EMAIL_USERNAME`
 * `EMAIL_HOST` - This is the FQDN of the mail server to use when sending emails